dnsimple/dnsimple-support/content/articles/redirect-heroku.markdown

 </div>

-## Redirect www to not-www (with HTTPS) {#redirect-https}
+## Redirecting www to not-www (with HTTPS) {#redirect-https}

-In this scenario you have an application hosted on Heroku, configured with a custom domain (e.g. `example.com`).
+In this scenario, you have an application hosted on Heroku, configured with a custom domain (e.g. `example.com`).
 You want to redirect the www version (`www.example.com`) to the same Heroku application (or vice-versa). **The application is also using HTTPS**.

 In this case, [you cannot use our redirector service](/articles/redirector-https).
 The best strategy is to handle the redirect at application level using a certificate that covers both the www and not-www host names.

 <note>
-In order to redirect using HTTPS, you need to have a certificate that covers both the www and not-www (root domain) host names.
+To redirect using HTTPS, you need to have a certificate that covers both the www and not-www (root domain) host names.
 You can purchase a single-name certificate for `www` or a wildcard certificates for `*` [to cover the root domain](/articles/ssl-certificate-names) with the same certificate.
 </note>

 <div class="section-steps" markdown="1">